pyhys/minimalmodbus/docs/develop.rst

 Number conversion to and from bytestrings
 -----------------------------------------------
+For compability with Python 2, the data is stored internally as strings.
+As this module has dropped support for Python 2, it will be converted gradually to use bytes in all internal data storage instead.

 The Python module :mod:`struct` is used for conversion.
 See https://docs.python.org/3/library/struct.html

 Several wrapper functions are defined for easy use of the conversion.